voioo/iac-pulumi-seminar/pages/section-1.md

 <!--
 # Speaker Notes
 - We'll look at two parallel stories
-- Both happened during your lifetime
-- Each drove changes in the other
+- Both happened in the last 20 years
+- The both lead to increase of complexity in our systems and our infrastructure
 - Think about connections between them
 -->

 ---
 layout: center
+hideInToc: true
 ---

 # Infrastructure Evolution Timeline